Campaign-Buddy/campaign-buddy-packages/README.md

 Frontend packages should have a clear and defined purpose and should be broken down into smaller, reusable, logical pieces if possible.
 Each frontend package should be able to grow organically and independently from any packages that depend on it.
 If the scope of a package can't be succinctly and comprehensively expressed in a sentence or two, then it's probably too broad and can be broken up more.

+### UX Driven Abstraction

+Abstraction should be optimized to make a consistent user experience a pit of success.
+Prefer consistency of user experience over highly specialized UX solutions.

 ## Individual package documentation

 Unlisted packages do not have additional documentation.